gantry/docs-old/Docs/wordpress/configure/gizmos.md

 Shortcodes in Widgets
 ---------------------
-The Shortcodes in Widgets gizmo allows you to use WordPress shortcodes in Widgets.
-When disabled shortcodes syntax placed in widgets won't get parsed.
+The *Shortcodes in Widgets* gizmo allows you to use WordPress shortcodes in Widgets when disabled shortcodes syntax placed in widgets won't get parsed.

 ![](assets/gizmos-shortcodes-in-widgets.jpg)

 RokStyle
 --------
-The RokStyle gizmo allows you to easily add inline css or js code to the `<head>` tag of your site by placing a shortcode syntax in your content.
-Example of use :
+The *RokStyle* gizmo allows you to easily add inline CSS or JS code to the `<head>` tag of your site by placing a shortcode syntax in your content.
+Here's an example:

 **CSS :** `[rokstyle type="css"].example {font-weight: bold;}[/rokstyle]`